 Being a victim of Sexual Harassment is never a violation of the Church Educational System Honor Code.
-The university strongly encourages the reporting of all incidents of Sexual Harassment to the Title IX Coordinator so that supportive measures can be offered to victims and additional crimes can be prevented and addressed.
-As described in the university's Sexual Harassment Policy, BYU has actual knowledge of alleged Sexual Harassment only when its Title IX coordinator receives a report.
+The university strongly encourages the reporting of all incidents of Sexual Harassment to BYU police (on campus) and Provo police (off campus), and the Title IX coordinator so that supportive measures can be offered to victims and additional crimes can be prevented and addressed.
+As described in the university's Sexual Harassment Policy, BYU has actual knowledge of alleged Sexual Assault (Sexual Violence) only when its Title IX coordinator receives a report.
 Reports may be made in person, by mail, by telephone, online, or by electronic mail.